HomeMy WebLinkAbout1987-03-04 - City Council - REGULAR - AgendaPRE-COUNCIL/STAFF WORKSHOP SESSION

 of foods and specifications for the types of facilities to be used.

-Mayor Bolen was concerned about pushcarts being allowed to sell outside o f
+Mayor Bolen was concerned about pushcarts being allowed to sell outside of

-established tax-paying businesses.
+established tax -paying businesses.

 Mr. Guarjardo indicated that the ordinance proposes that "all vending permits